SarahKnits/EasyPieces-notebook/November 30.md

-I spent two and a half hours brainstorming for and writing the Preliminary Evaluation, one hour testing the program with users of various backgrounds and evaluating their responses, one hour writing the design notebook, a half hour outside of class completing my logo, one hour expanding my language.
+I spent two and a half hours brainstorming for and writing the Preliminary Evaluation, one hour testing the program with users of various backgrounds and evaluating their responses, one hour writing the design notebook, a half hour outside of class completing my logo, two hours expanding my language, and half an hour updating examples and the tutorial.
+I also spent an hour in class dicussing my project and working on the code and one hour working on the logo in class.

 ## Post-critique summary